-Architectural Review Control Committee (ARCC): The quasi-judicial committee appointed by the BOT and BFBHOA which is responsible for issuing and approving work done on residential homes that are regulated by the DOR.
-Additionally, the ARCC has authority to interpret the DOR.
+ARCC: The Architectural Review Control Committee is a quasi-judicial committee appointed by the BOT and BFBHOA which is responsible for issuing, inspecting and approving work done on residential homes that are regulated by the DOR.
+Additionally, the ARCC has sole authority to interpret the DOR.